Canada 15 min

 to clipboard

-That's not just because of the friendly people, breathtaking scenery, and (of course) world class maple syrup, either.
-The Great White North is a bona fide entrepreneurial hub that supports and empowers independent contractors, while its largest city, Toronto, is arguably the world’s top destination for remote work.
+That's not just because of the friendly people, breathtaking scenery, and (of course) world-class maple syrup, either.
+The Great White North is a bona fide entrepreneurial hub that supports and empowers independent contractors.
+And its largest city, Toronto, is one of the world’s top destinations for remote work.

 Before you get started, though, you’ll need to understand how to: